-Interfaces can also be declared as generic.
-For example, prior to Java 1.5 the Comparable interface was not generic, and its compareTo method took an Object as the parameter.
-As a result any reference variable passed to the compareTo method would compile, even if the variable was not a sensible type, and only at runtime would the error be reported as a ClassCastException.
-In Java 1.5, the Comparable class is generic, as shown in Figure 4.29.
-The String class, for instance, now implements Comparable<String>, and has a compareTo method that takes a String as a parameter.
+Generic implementation of the MemoryCell class Java 1.5, the Comparable class is generic, as shown in Figure 4.29.
+The String class, for instance, now implements Comparable<String> and has a compareTo method that takes a String as a parameter.
 By making the class generic, many of the errors that were previously only reported at runtime become compile-time errors.